Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/slashing-concept.md

 Once the Slash Escrow period has passed, the slashed funds exit the EigenLayer protocol:
 * For burnt funds, ERC-20s this is done by sending them to the dead 0x00...00e16e4 address.
 The dead address is used to ensure proper accounting with various LRT protocols.
+No action is required by the AVS to burn the slashed funds.
-* For redistributed funds, they are transferred to the `redistributionRecipient` specified when the redistributable Operator Set is created.
+* For redistributed funds, the `redistributionRecipient` calls `releaseSlashEscrow` and the slashed funds are transferred to the `redistributionRecipient` specified when the redistributable Operator Set is created.

 Burnt natively Restaked ETH is locked in EigenPod contracts, permanently inaccessible.
 The Ethereum Pectra upgrade is anticipated to unblock development of an EigenLayer upgrade which would burn Natively Restaked ETH by sending it to a dead address, instead